 Plan your visit

 Sable Island is situated in the Atlantic Ocean near the edge of the Continental Shelf, 290 km offshore from Halifax, Nova Scotia.
-The closest landfall is Canso, Nova Scotia, at 161 km, making it one of Canada’s furthest offshore islands.
+The closest landfall is Canso, Nova Scotia, at 161 km.

 As a remote island, Sable Island National Park Reserve is only accessible by air and by sea.

 - with a private charter or tour company